CamDavidsonPilon/lifetimes/docs/intro.rst

 If this is too abstract, consider these applications:

 -  Predicting how often a visitor will return to your website.
 (Alive = visiting.
-Die = decided the website wasn't for them)
+Die = decided the website wasn’t for them)
 -  Understanding how frequently a patient may return to a hospital.
    (Alive = visiting.
 Die = maybe the patient moved to a new city, or became deceased.)